ezhuk/aws-tools/README.md

 #### haproxy_autoscale.py

-Keeps track of EC2 instances behind [HAProxy](http://haproxy.1wt.eu/) used as a load balancer that are associated with one or more security groups and updates its configuration if they change.
+Keeps track of EC2 instances behind [HAProxy](http://haproxy.1wt.eu/) that are associated with one or more security groups and updates its configuration if they change.
 This allows to automatically direct traffic to the currently running instances and remove the ones that are no longer used.

 This tool is supposed to be run periodically (e.g., every minute or so) and can be configured as a cron job as follows: